ageorgousis/centos7/README.md

     #PermitRootLogin no

 Allow new user to login via SSH to your server.
-Simply add this line in the very bottom of that file.
+Simply add this line in the very bottom of that file:

     AllowUsers newuser